opencivicdata/docs.opencivicdata.org/scrape/tips.rst

 ++++++++++++++

 XPath also features what are known as the "Axis".
-The "axis" is a way of selecting other nodes via a given node (wich is usually defined by an xpath)
+The "axis" is a way of selecting other nodes via a given node (which is usually defined by an xpath)

 The most useful one is ``following-sibling`` or ``parent``